Greeks in France: The Greeks of Corsica

 Corsican Maniots are descendants of Maniots, who migrated to Corsica during the 400 year Ottoman rule over most of Greece.
 To this day the Cargèse region of Corsica is referred to as Cargèse la Grecque (Cargèse, the Greek).
 The origins of the Greek Maniots community in Corsica dates back to the end of the 17th century, when Greece was then under Ottoman Turk rule and there was a flow of Greek refugees from the Ottoman Empire.
-Those who settled on Corsica had sided with Venice in the Ottoman-Venetian Morean War of the 1660s, while rival clans from Mani and the Peloponnese fought for the victorious Ottomans and in many cases 'turned Turk', ie converted to Islam, so as to benefit from lower taxes or join the Ottoman ruling elite (see Greek Muslims on conversion to Ottoman Islam in the Peloponnese and the list of Ottoman commanders of Greek and Albanian origin from the Peloponnese, indicated by the nickname 'Moralı', ie from the Morea, such as Moralı Damat Hasan Pasha).

-The Maniot Greeks were settled on Corsica and given lands for farming and animal grazing by the then ruling power, Genoa, as part of a Genoese policy to limit the spread and impact of an emergent Corsican nationalism violently opposed to foreign rule.
-The Maniot Greek settlers also had to provide men to serve in the local Gendarmerie, as a result of which the Greek settler community was seen by many indigenous Corsicans as contributing to the Genoese occupation.
+The Maniot Greeks were settled on the island and given lands for farming and animal grazing by the then ruling power, Genoa, as part of a Genoese policy to limit the spread and impact of an emergent Corsican nationalism violently opposed to foreign rule.
 The Maniots founded their four new villages in Paomia with their own church and culture.
 As a consequence, the pro-Genoese Greeks in Corsica became the targets of sustained attacks by Corsican nationalists and resentful farmers, and so had to be re-settled several times before finally being given territory around Cargese.
 Attempts at integrating Greeks into Corsican society involved the establishment of a mixed Greek-Corsican gendarmerie.
 Many Corsican Greeks subsequently left the island for French-ruled Algeria, in a wave of south European settlement of the North African colony sponsored by the French government, but returned to Corsica and elsewhere in France following Algerian independence.
 They have now become fully assimilated into Corsican and French society, through both intermarriage and education.
 In general this has resulted in Corsican Greeks losing their separate ethnic-religious identity and knowledge of the Greek language, with even older Cargese inhabitants of Greek ancestry having little if any ability to read or speak Greek, while some inhabitants still possess Corsicanized Greek names (like Garidacci etc.) and attend services in the Greek-Catholic church of Cargèse.